caseif/SkyMM-NX/README.md

 ### Docker

-SkyMM-NX-SMM has a vscode devcontainer setup so you just need the vscode plugin [ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and open the project in vscode and it will ask you to open in docker container
+SkyMM-NX has a vscode devcontainer setup so you just need the vscode plugin [ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and open the project in vscode and it will ask you to open in docker container

 ### Building